Wcubed/asset_explorer/readme.md

 # Feature list
 ## Required

-- [ ] Add asset packs via dialog, instead of the file explorer sidebar.
-- [ ] Tag images.
-- [ ] Show what tags an image has.
-- [ ] Remember the tags.
-By saving them in a `.asset_dir.json` in each directory and subdirectory?
 - [ ] Filter images by tag.
-- [ ] Show asset directories and their subdirectories.
-They are no longer "asset-packs"
 - [ ] Auto-save every x minutes (checks for dirty assets).

+- [x] Add asset packs via dialog, instead of the file explorer sidebar.
+- [x] Tag images.
+- [x] Show what tags an image has.
+- [x] Remember the tags.
+By saving them in a `.asset_dir.json` in each directory and subdirectory?
 - [x] Add a menu item to clear the cache.
 - [x] Add an asset pack (folder) to the library.
 - [x] Remove an asset pack (folder) from the library.